catenax-ng/product-knowledge/docs/adoption-view/CX-00XX-Ontology Models in Catena-X_v1.0.0.md

 #### **2.2.1 Content Modelling Guidelines**

-In order to effectively develop useful and reusable ontologies, all of the following modelling guidelines must be followed.
+In order to effectively develop useful and reusable ontologies, all of the following modelling guidelines SHOULD be followed.

 - G11 Define business requirments
   - Who knows, produces, consumes the data?